Video Tutorial Born-Haber Cycles

 Quick Notes Born-Haber Cycles

-- Born-Haber cycles are used to find lattice enthalpies.
+- Born-Haber cycles are used to find lattice enthalpies indirectly using experimental data.

-- It is very difficult to determine lattice enthalpies experimentally, this is why Born-Haber cycles are used.
+- It is impossible to directly measure lattice enthalpies experimentally, this is why Born-Haber cycles have to be used.

-- Hess’ Law states that the overall energy change that occurs when a product is formed from its constituent elements is the same, regardless of the route taken to form the product (at the same temperature and pressure).
+- Hess’ Law states that the overall enthalpy change for a given reaction is the same, regardless of the route taken to form the product (at the same temperature and pressure).

 - Born-Haber cycles are made by using two different routes to form an ionic lattice from its constituent elements in their standard states.